 Taralli (or tarallini) is one of the most iconic and widely consumed foods of Puglia.
 Moreish and versatile, they work well as a snack at all times of the day.
 They are also perfect served with wine or cocktails at aperitivo time – especially if accompanied by cheese and salami – and can substitute or substantiate a breadbasket.

 Pecorino simply means sheep’s milk cheese, and there are varieties from all over Italy.
 This one comes from Tuscany produced with pure sheep's milk with the addition of almonds.
 The cheese is white with pieces of almonds inside, has a characteristic flavor of freshly milked milk, with the characteristic flavor of these healthy nuts.
 This cheese is excellent when eaten alone, accompanied by a good prosecco such as Villa Selli Extra Dry.

-This sparkling, fresh and youthful wine comes from the Veneto region.
+This sparkling, fresh, and youthful wine come from the Veneto region.
 It has a pale yellow color.
 At the nose is very fragrant and aromatic with notes of apple, acacia blossom and honey.
 The mouth is soft and balanced with a fresh and fruity finish.

 Gragnano's pasta is as the majority of food around Naples artisanal and produced locally with 100% Italian hard durum wheat semolina.
 Its bronze dies extrusion and long drying create incredible texture and porousness for catching sauce.